Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Solar System

 The Sun and the family of celestial bodies which revolve around it as it journeys through space and time.
-It includes the known planets and their satellites, the numerous asteroids orbiting between Mars and Jupiter, plus the comets, meteoroids, the Kuiper Belt containing the icy Centaurs, the solar wind, dust, gases and radiant energies of the interplanetary medium, along with the various hypothetical planets such as Trans-Pluto (Bacchus).
+It includes the known planets and their satellites, the numerous asteroids orbiting between Mars and Jupiter, the icy Centaurs orbiting between Jupiter and Neptune, plus the comets, meteoroids, the Kuiper Belt, the solar wind, dust, gases and radiant energies of the interplanetary medium, along with the various hypothetical planets such as Trans-Pluto (Bacchus).
 It is bounded at its outer extremities by the limit of the Sun's gravitational and magnetic influence (heliosphere) at a distance of approx 100 AU from the centre of the Sun.
 Here the solar wind meets the interstellar medium.

 Solar Wind

-A stream of tiny particles of gas and plasma emitted by the Sun.
-The speed of the solar wind is about 400 kilometres (250 miles) per second in the vicinity of Earth's orbit.
+A stream of tiny particles of ionised gas and plasma emitted by the Sun.
+The speed of the solar wind is more than 400 kilometres (250 miles) per second in the vicinity of Earth's orbit.
+The solar wind fills the solar system, reaching far beyond the orbit of Pluto.
+See Solar System.

 Solid Signs